Kale has become a very popular leafy green, but how does it stack up when compared to spinach? Find out the truth about kale vs spinach.

 Since spinach and kale both provide a number of the same vitamins and minerals that are important for your health, you can really choose whichever one you prefer.
 Remember that it is always important to eat a variety of different color vegetables, to make sure you are obtaining each one’s distinct benefits.

-How should I eat them?
+How should I eat kale and spinach?

 Kale and spinach can be sautéed, steamed, added into soups or salads, or mixed into foods such as omelets, lasagnas, or in refreshing green smoothies.
 Here is one of my favorite ways to eat kale.
 If you’ve never tried raw kale, give it a go!
 This recipe is a hit even with non-kale lovers.